gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-Aadrm.md

 ## DESCRIPTION
 The **Get-Aadrm** cmdlet gets the activation status of Azure Rights Management for your organization.
 The status of Rights Management is enabled (activated) or disabled (deactivated).

+You can also view this information in a management portal.
+For more information, see "Activating Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/decommission-deactivate) on the Microsoft documentation site).

 ## EXAMPLES

 ### Example 1: Get the status of Rights Management